Small cancellation theory over Burnside groups: From small cancellation to acylindrical action

-\begin{rema} Let $\Gamma$ satisfy the $C_*'(\lambda)$-condition for some $\lambda$, and assume $\Gamma$ is the completion of a disjoint union of cycle graphs.
-Let $\Gamma_0$ be a connected component of $\Gamma$ and $C$ an attached Cayley graph in $\Gamma_0$.
+More generally, suppose $\Gamma$ is the completion of a disjoint union of cycle graphs with cyclically reduced labels, as discussed above, and let $C$ be an attached Cayley graph in a component $\Gamma_0$ of $\Gamma$.
 Then there are at most two vertices $v_1$ and $v_2$ that $C$ shares with other attached Cayley graphs.
 A label-preserving automorphism $\phi$ of $\Gamma_0$ that preserves $C$ also preserves the set $\{v_1,v_2\}$.
 As $\phi$ is uniquely determined by the image of any one vertex, this means that there are at most two options for $\phi$: being the identity, and permuting $v_1$ and $v_2$.
 In particular, the order of $\phi$ divides 2.

-We also observe: if an automorphism $\phi$ of $\Gamma_0$ preserves an attached $C=\Cay(G_i,S_i)$, then the action of $\phi$ on $C$ corresponds to left-multiplication with the element of $G_i$ represented by the label of any path in $C$ from $v$ to $\phi(v)$ for any vertex $v$ in $C$.
+We also observe: if an automorphism $\phi$ of $\Gamma_0$ preserves an attached $C=\Cay(G_i,S_i)$, then the action of $\phi$ on $C$ corresponds to left-multiplication by the element of $G_i$ represented by the label of any path in $C$ from $v$ to $\phi(v)$ for any vertex $v$ in $C$.
 Thus, the order of $\phi$ equals the order of an element of $G_i$.
-In particular, if $\Gamma$ is the completion of a disjoint union of cycle graphs and no generating factor has even torsion, then $\Gamma$ is cylinder-free. \end{rema}
+In particular, if $\Gamma$ is the completion of a disjoint union of cycle graphs with cyclically reduced labels, as discussed above, and no generating factor has even torsion, then $\Gamma$ is cylinder-free. \end{rema}

 \begin{exam} A classical $C_*'(1/6)$-presentation that is not cylinder-free is given, for example, by the quotient of $\Z*\Z*\Z*\Z/2\Z$, where each copy $G_i$ of $\Z$ is generated by $t_i$, $i=1,2,3$, and $\Z/2\Z$ is generated by $s$, by the relation $t_1t_2t_3st_3^{-1}t_2^{-1}t_1^{-1}s$.
 The corresponding graph $\Gamma$ has one non-trivial automorphism $\phi$ that leaves invariant the two attached Cayley graphs corresponding $\Z/2\Z$ and, for each $i=1,2,3$, exchanges the two attached Cayley graphs corresponding to $G_i$.